Revaluations

 Current Revaluation Cycle

 The city is on a periodic revaluation cycle.
-The last city-wide revaluation was for 2018.
-Currently the Assessor's office is in a general maintenance cycle as we account for changes due to new construction, land splits, combinations, remodeling, and permit-related activity.
-A citywide revaluation will be scheduled when property assessments require adjustment according to the Wisconsin Department of Revenue market sale review.
+The last city-wide revaluation was for 2018; since that time the Assessor's office has been in a general maintenance cycle, where we account for changes due to new construction, land splits, combinations, remodeling, and permit-related activity.

 For More Information